-Under § 610.40(g)(2) and (h)(2)(ii)(A), the only product currently shipped prior to completion of testing for evidence of certain communicable disease agents is a licensed product, Source Leukocytes, used in the manufacture of interferon, which requires rapid preparation from blood.
-Shipments of Source Leukocytes are pre-approved under a biologics license application and each shipment does not have to be reported to the agency.
-Based on information from CBER's database system, FDA receives less than 1 application per year from manufacturers of Source Leukocytes.
-However, for calculation purposes, we are estimating 1 application annually.
+Under §§ 610.40(g)(2) and (h)(2)(ii)(A), Source Leukocytes, a licensed product that is used in the manufacture of interferon, which requires rapid preparation from blood, is currently shipped prior to completion of testing for evidence of certain communicable disease agents.
+Shipments of Source Leukocytes are preapproved under a biologics license application (BLA) and each shipment does not have to be reported to the Agency.
+Based on information from CBER's database system, FDA receives less than one application per year from manufacturers of Source Leukocytes.
+However, for calculation purposes, we are estimating one application annually.

-Under § 610.40(h)(2)(ii)(C) and (h)(2)(ii)(D), FDA estimates that each manufacturer would ship an estimated 1 unit of human blood or blood components per month (12 per year) that would require 2 labels; one as reactive for the appropriate screening test under § 610.40(h)(2)(ii)(C), and the other stating the exempted use specifically approved by FDA under § 610.40(h)(2)(ii)(D).
+Under §§ 610.40(h)(2)(ii)(C) and (h)(2)(ii)(D), FDA estimates that each manufacturer would ship an estimated 1 unit of human blood or blood components per month (12 per year) that would require two labels; one as reactive for the appropriate screening test under § 610.40(h)(2)(ii)(C), and the other stating the exempted use specifically approved by FDA under § 610.40(h)(2)(ii)(D).
 According to CBER's database system, there are approximately 40 licensed manufacturers that ship known reactive human blood or blood components.

-Based on information we received from industry, we estimate that approximately 18,000 donations: (1) Annually test reactive by a screening test for syphilis, (2) are determined to be biological false positives by additional testing, and (3) are labeled accordingly (§ 610.40(h)(2)(vi)).
+Based on information we received from industry, we estimate that approximately 18,000 donations: (1) Annually test reactive by a screening test for syphilis; (2) are determined to be biological false positives by additional testing; and (3) are labeled accordingly (§ 610.40(h)(2)(vi)).